-The student with the highest academic rank in the graduating class, with good character, and with the approval of the faculty receives this special recognition at Commencement.
+The student with the highest academic rank in the graduating class, as verified by the Registrar and the Vice President of Academic Affairs, receives this special recognition at Commencement.

 The C. Edward and Brona N. Roy Citizenship Award

 The C. Edward and Brona N. Roy Citizenship Award is given annually at Commencement.
 The recipient is selected by the faculty of the College on the basis of moral character, citizenship, leadership, and positive influence on campus.